 The Next Challenge Grant was originally funded by just me, Tim Moss.
 I put in £200 and continue to do so every year.

 I then invited 100 members of the public to donate £2 each and thus match my funding.

 Following this, several other ‘adventurers’ came forward to offer money of their own.

-In the first year, my £200 grew to £1,600.
-We have raised similar amounts each year since then.
+My £200 grew to £1,600 in the first year and we have raised similar amounts each year since then.

 The people backing the grant vary every year but always include £200 from me, similar amounts from a range of other adventurers (below) and a large number of small donations from the public (typically £3-10 each but sometimes more).